download13/blockies/README.md

     scale: 3, // width/height of each block in pixels, default: 5
     spotcolor: '#000' // each pixel has a 13% chance of being of a third color,
     // default: random.
 Set to -1 to disable it.
 These "spots" create structures
-    // that look like eyes and mouths will pop up.
+    // that look like eyes, mouths and noses.
 });

 document.body.appendChild(icon); // icon is a canvas element